Language Arts

 Each of the thematic units is centered on an essential question:

-- Which/whose stories are told in different time periods?
-Which stand the test of time?
+- Which stories (and whose stories) are told in different eras?
+Which ones remain popular over long periods of time?

-- What discoveries can we make in a text that appears both familiar and unfamiliar?
+- What can we learn from a text that has both familiar and unfamiliar elements?

-Our class texts have included To Kill a Mockingbird, Out of My Mind, and The Alchemist.
+Our class texts have included To Kill a Mockingbird, The Absolutely True Diary of a Part Time Indian, Out of My Mind, Flowers for Algernon, The Stranger, and The Alchemist.
 There is also the continued focus on independent reading to further develop reader identity and enjoyment of reading.
-All year long, we work with the writing process from a variety of approaches.
-Students write almost daily in language arts.
-They also work through different stages of the writing process to create pieces across many genres.
-In addition to literary analysis, poetry, and memoir, eighth grade students also write pieces in their choice of forms and genres.
+All year long, students work with the writing process from a variety of approaches.
+They write almost daily in language arts, working through different stages of the writing process to create pieces across many genres.
+In addition to literary analysis, poetry, and memoir, eighth grade students write pieces in their choice of forms and genres.
 They also study specific topics of syntax and mechanics to clarify how language works and how authors make choices to use language to convey story or ideas.